famished-tiger/loxxy/README.md

 ### Implemented expressions
 Loxxy implements expressions:
 - Plain literals only; or,
-- Addition of two numbers; or,
+- Addition, subtraction, product and division of two numbers; or,
-- Subtraction of two numbers; or,
+- Concatenation of two strings,
-- Concatenation of two strings
+- (In)equality test of two Lox values

 ### Implemented statements
 Loxxy implements the following statements: